-Because this type of pop causes the womb to slip down into the vagina, the bowel and bladder can be impacted as the uterine support ligaments play a role in the overall stability within the pelvic bowl.
+Because this type of pelvic organ prolapse causes the womb to drop into the vagina, the bowel and bladder can be impacted as the uterine support ligaments play a role in the overall stability within the pelvis.
 Issues with urinary incontinence, fecal incontinence and sexual dysfunction can occur with uterine prolapse.
 With a full uterine prolapse, the entire uterus is outside the body.
-If you believe your uterus has prolapsed outside your body, you should see a pelvic health specialist immediately.
+If you believe you may have a prolapsed, you should see your doctor or pelvic floor physical therapist (physiotherapist).